jkrutz/capstone-2021/README.md

 Spells cast at buildings and the ground could now physically affect the environment.
 Buildings can collapse, trees can fall, craters can be formed.
 All of these can damage a player and add a new dimension into our gameplay and strategy.

-### Cyber City Render

-Model the entirety of Cyber City in Blender as the battle arena.
-The buildings would be open for players to enter, and similar to above, may be destroyed or modified during game play.

 <!-- PROCESS -->
 ## Our Process